AteoImmortal/AteoImmortal/README.md

 ### :woman_technologist: About Me :
 I am a blogger and also a developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Belarus. -->

-:telescope: I work as a front-end developer and participate in the development of web applications.
+:telescope: I work with cryptocurrencies, run my own blog, and also study cryptography.

 :seedling: Exploring Technical Content Writing.